UNDERSTAND WHAT YOU CAN REALISTICALLY BUY -- AND HOW TO FINANCE IT

 • DEAL FINANCEABILITY

-• BUYER AND DEAL FIT
+• BUYER + DEAL FIT

 Whether the buyer’s liquidity, credit, experience, operating role, equity contribution, and reserves align with the transaction.

-• CAPITAL STRUCTURE
+• CAPITAL STACK

 How SBA, conventional non-SBA debt, private credit, seller financing, outside equity, earnouts, or a blended structure may work together.